tribbloid/spookystuff/README.md

 (**Context** +> Action1 +> Action2 +> ... +> ActionN !)
 ```

-These actions are executed sequentially on SpookyStuff's headless browser to get the desired pages, their order of execution is identical to that they are defined in the query.
+These are the same actions a human would do to get to the data page, their order of execution is identical to that they are defined here.

 **Actions** have 3 types:

-- *Export*: Export a page from the headless browser or http client, the page an be anything including HTML/XML file, image, PDF file or JSON string.
+- *Export*: Export a page from the browser or http client, the page an be anything including HTML/XML file, image, PDF file or JSON string.

-- *Interactive*: Interact with the browser (e.g. click a button or type into a search box) to reach the page, all interactive executed before a page export will be added into that page's backtrace.
+- *Interactive*: Interact with the browser (e.g. click a button or type into a search box) to reach the data page, all interactive executed before a page will be logged into that page's backtrace.

 - *Container*: Only for complex workflow control, each defines a nested/non-linear subroutine that may or may not be executed once or multiple times depending on situations.

-Most string parameters of Actions supports **Context Interpolation**: you can embed context reference in these parameters by inserting context's keys enclosed in `#{}`, in execution they will be replaced with values they map to.
-This is used almost exclusively in typing into textbox.
-But has enough flexibility to be used anywhere.
+Many Actions supports **Context Interpolation**: you can embed context reference in their constructor by inserting context's keys enclosed by `#{}`, in execution they will be replaced with values they map to.
+This is used almost exclusively in typing into a textbox, but it's flexible enough to be used anywhere.

-For more information on Actions and Action Plan usage, please refer to the scaladoc of Action.scala and ActionPlanRDDFunction.scala respectively
+For more information on Actions and Action Plan usage, please refer to the scaladoc of Action.scala and ActionPlanRDDFunction.scala respectively.

 **Extraction** defines the transformation from Pages (including immediate pages from Action Plans and their connections -- see *join/left-join*) to relational data output.
-This is usually the goal and last step of data collection, but not always -- there is no constraint on their relative order, you can reuse extraction results as context to get more data on a different website, or as source of a data flow defined by using other components of Apache Spark (Of course, only if you know them).
+This is usually the goal and last step of data collection, but not always -- there is no constraint on their relative order, you can reuse extraction results as context to get more data on a different site, or feed into another data flow implemented by other components of Apache Spark (Of course, only if you know them).

-Four types of functions can be used in Extraction:
+Functions in **Extraction** have four types:

-- *map*: Extract data from Pages by using data's enclosing HTML/XML/JSON selector(s) and attribute(s) as anchor points.
+- *map*: Extract data from Pages by using data's enclosing elements' HTML/XML/JSON selector(s) and attribute(s) as anchor points.

-- *save/dump*: Save the entire pages into a file system (HDD/S3/HDFS)
+- *save/dump*: Save all pages into a file system (HDD/S3/HDFS).

-- *select*: Extract data from Pages and insert them into the pages' respective context as metadata
+- *select*: Extract data from Pages and insert them into the pages' respective context as metadata.

 - *join/left-join*: This is similar to the notion of join in relational databases, except that links between pages are used as foreign keys between tables.
-(Technical not just links, but anything that infers a connection between web resources, including frames, iframes, sources and redirections).
+(Technical not just links, but anything that infers a connection between web resources, including frames, iframes, sources and redirection).

-For more information on Extraction syntax, please refer to the scaladoc of Page.scala and PageRDDFunction.scala respectively
+For more information on Extraction syntax, please refer to the scaladoc of Page.scala and PageRDDFunction.scala.

 Deployment
 ---------------